 EOMC Computer Controlled Waves Energy Unit

-The Computer Controlled Waves Energy Unit "EOMC" is an unit in scale, designed to study the wave energy and the influence of several variables.
+The Computer Controlled Waves Energy Unit, "EOMC", is a unit in scale, designed to study the wave energy and the influence of several variables.

-The Computer Controlled Waves Energy Unit "EOMC" is an unit in scale, designed to study the wave energy and the influence of several variables.
-The unit consists of a Base Service Unit and Waves Generator "EOMC-UB" and several Modules to be used with the "EOMCUB", which allow to study the conversion from the waves energy into mechanical energy.
+The Computer Controlled Waves Energy Unit, "EOMC", is a unit in scale, designed to study the wave energy and the influence of several variables.
+The unit consists of a Base Service Unit and Waves Generator "EOMC-UB" and several Modules to be used with the "EOMC-UB", which allow to study the conversion from the waves energy into mechanical energy.

 The flow channel consists of a rectangular section with transparent walls through which water is made to circulate.
 Water is taken from the storage tank by means of a hydraulic pump (computer controlled) and it is driven to the inlet tank through the pipe, where the flow is quietened.
 Afterwards it circulates through the channel that discharges in the reception tank, returning finally to the storage tank.
 Thus, the closed circuit is complete.
 A waves sensor situated on the flow channel allows to measure the height and the frequency of the waves.